Basket (disc golf): Permanent baskets

 Most disc golf courses feature permanent baskets, which are bolted to an anchor embedded in the ground with a concrete base.
 They are secured using a padlock, and can be pulled out for maintenance.

 Non-commercially available baskets

-Artisanal, custom, DIY, homemade, improvised, jerry-rigged, recycled, or otherwise non-commercially available baskets are not uncommon in disc golf.
+Artisanal, custom, DIY, homemade, improvised, jury-rigged, upcycled, or otherwise non-commercially available baskets are not uncommon in disc golf.
 They are most often designed and built by private individuals who use them for backyard putting practice.
 They can also be found on pirate courses, on community courses in areas with limited funding, and on certain military bases.

 The PDGA deems DIY baskets acceptable for the lowest tier competitions, but recommends submitting a sample basket to the PDGA Technical Standards Working Group (TSWG) for proper target certification.

 DIY baskets can be made from scratch using of wood or metal, or they can be built by combining existing parts, such as tires and chains.